Categories

 In February 2022, the database Looted Art WWII Belgium was released.
 The database holds information on unrecovered works of art that have been looted from individuals and public institutions during the Second World War under occupation in Belgium.
 The data was taken from 2,797 declaration forms and other archive documents of the former Economic Recovery Service (DER), which was set up shortly after the end World War II.
 DER was responsible for the detection, recuperation and restitution of movable property in Belgium or abroad that had disappeared from Belgian public or private ownership during the Second World War.

-A number of Belgian museums provide provenance information.
-Among them are:
+Several Belgian museums provide provenance information.
+Among them is the Royal Museum of Fine Arts, Brussels.

 Bulgaria